Frequently Asked Questions

 How can you have litigation outside of court?

-First, we’re digital-native and fully virtual.
+First, we’re digital.
 Everything we do is online.
 There is no need for in-person hearings or paper submissions.
 No travel, no courtrooms, no additional expenses.
 Second, Courts have been around for hundreds of years.
 During those centuries they have created processes and procedures that have evolved and grown exponentially.
 There now exists so much process and procedure built into the system, that the focus of litigation often becomes nuanced fighting over procedural issues that don’t get you to an end result.
 We firmly believe that the facts and storytelling should be the focus of the litigation process and so we’ve eliminated all the unnecessary process and procedure, limiting it to only what is necessary to ensure fairness.
+See our Expedited Arbitration Rules and Procedures for an illustration of how easy it is to go through a dispute with New Era ADR.
 Tell your story.
 Get a decision.
 Get back to growth.
 That is our focus.

 How are you different from using a traditional arbitration forum?